 - Syncthing - Syncing file between devices.

 - Kmail - KDE’s mail application.

-- Element & Quassel - for IRC and chat with friends and family
+- Conversations mobile - for chat with friends and family.